mgifford/recycling/README.md

 Total weight of 1 day’s garbage + Total weight of 1 day’s recycling = Total kg of waste

 (Total weight of 1 day’s recycling) / (Total kg)

+## Target
+List a target that your organization would like to achieve to minimize waste.

+## Actions / Timeline
+What steps will your EcoTeam take to achieve your target?
+When will the phases of your action plan be implemented?

+## Indicators
+How will your EcoTeam know that its target has been met? (counting participants, collecting feedback, research, etc.)

+## Resources / Responsibilities
+What resources does your EcoTeam need to achieve your target? (people, materials, funding, etc.) Who will be responsible for different phases of the action plan?

+## Analysis / Results (to be  lled out near the end of the year)
+Analyze the data you collected over the year.
+Did you achieve your target this year?
+Why or why not?
+How will these results impact your future campaigns?